Dubno - guidebook

 In 1861, the population of Dubno amounted to 7,922 people, including 6,258 Jews; in 1897, the population of the city was 14,257, including 7,018 people with Jewish origins.

-Avrom Ber Gotlober (1810–1899) was a Jewish poet, historian, journalist, and Haskalah activist.
-He was born in Starokonstantinov; in his youth, he studied the Bible and the Talmud; he was fascinated with the Kabbalah.
-In 1828, when he met a renowned Jewish educational activist J. Perl in Ternopil, he devoted himself to the study of secular sciences.
-Gotlober was under great influence of Jewish activists of the Haskalah – M. M. Lefin and I.B.
-Lewinsohn.
-He became one of the leaders and promoters of the ideas and hopes of the Maskilim (the Enlightened Jews).
-In his poems and prose, Gotlober fought for education; enthusiastically greeted the school reform launched by the government and criticized Orthodox Jews for their backwardness.
-He worked in public schools for Jewish boys in Kamianets-Podilskyi and Starokonstantinov.
-Since 1866, he taught the Talmud at the School of Rabbis in Zhytomyr.
-After it had been closed in 1873, he moved to Dubno and in 1876, he founded a magazine "Ha-Boker'or".
-Gotlober's memoirs and his autobiography are a valuable source of knowledge about the history of the culture of the European Jews in the first half of the 19th century.
-By then blind, the last years of his life he spent in Białystok.
+Avrom Ber Gotlober (1810–1899) was a Jewish poet, historian, writer, and journalist, and a Haskalah activist.
+He was born in Starokostiantyniv.
+In his youth, he studied the Bible and the Talmud and was fascinated by Kabbalah.
+In 1828, when he met the Jewish educational activist and maskil Josef Perl in Ternopil, he devoted himself zealously to studying secular sciences.
+Gottlober’s acquaintance with the Jewish Haskalah activists Menahem Mendel Lefin and Isaac Ber Levinsohn had a major impact on his worldview.
+Gottlober became one of the most active and prolific maskilim (enlightened Jews) in the Russian Empire.
+In his poems and prose narrative, he fought for reforms in Jewish education, welcomed the reform of the school system undertaken by the government, and criticised Orthodox Jews for bigotry, backwardness, and obscurantism.
+He worked at public schools for Jewish boys in Kamianets-Podilskyi and Starokostiantyniv.
+From 1866, he taught Talmudic texts at the rabbinic seminary in Zhytomyr.
+After the school was closed down in 1873, he settled in Dubno and, in 1876, started publishing a magazine Ha-boker Or (Heb.: Morning Light).
+Gottlober’s memoirs and autobiography are a precious source of knowledge about the history of European Jews in the first half of the 19th century.
+The poet, by then blind, spent the last years of his life in Białystok.

 Salomon Mandelkern (1846–1902): writer, lexicographer and translator.
 He was born in the town of Mlyniv in the Dubno Raion, in a Hasidic family.
 He came to Dubno at the age of 16 after the death of his father and continued his religious education under the supervision of the local rabbis and learned European languages.
 He graduated from the Faculty of Oriental Languages at the University of St. Petersburg and the Faculty of Law at the University of Odessa.
 In 1873–1880, he worked as an assistant to a rabbi in Odessa.
 He wrote a 3-volume history of Russia and Poland in Hebrew, and translated the chronicle of Nathan Hanower into Russian.